Keynote speaker: Nicola Peel

-You are warmly invited to attend our interactive event where, in the light of the challenges facing us from the impacts of climate change and biodiversity loss, we will explore our spiritual sense of connectedness to the earth and the actions we can take to contribute to earth and human flourishing.
+You are warmly invited to attend this interactive event.
+In the light of the challenges facing us from the impacts of climate change and biodiversity loss, we will explore our spiritual sense of connectedness to the earth and the actions we can take to contribute to earth and human flourishing.

 Nicola will show us examples of solutions to environmental problems, found in tandem with local communities.
 These not only provide solutions to the issues, but also enable communities to flourish.
 Nicola will also address a range of practical actions that we can all take in our daily lives to contribute to the solutions rather than continuing the damage humans are inflicting on our life systems.